AI Architecture User Guide

 Cost Considerations

 Multi-provider mode multiplies your API costs by the number of active providers.
 If you configure three providers, each request costs roughly 3× what a single provider would cost.
-Use multi-provider consensus selectively — perhaps only for Autonomous mode where the additional confidence justifies the cost, while using a single provider for Filter Signals or Monitor Only modes.
+Only the primary provider drives trading — the additional cost covers monitoring and comparison.
+Use multi-provider mode selectively, and consider whether the monitoring value justifies the extra spend.

 Ask AI Chat Panel